Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Density of Hasse failures

 Let $B \ge 1$ be a real number.
 The above analysis shows that if we multiply the defining equation of $\sQ$ through by $n$, the pair $(\sQ, \DDelta_m)$ will be counted by $N_n(B)$ provided that all the coefficients of $\sQ$ are of size at most $B/n$.
-Since $n$ is fixed, we can redefine $B$ and by doing so, in order to prove Theorem~\ref{thm:main4}, it suffices to count the number of $\sQ$ as above for which $0 < |5ab^2|, |25ad^2|, |16c^2| \le B$.
-In fact, since we only care about the lower bound for this quantity, the sign of the coefficients of $\sQ$ is immaterial, thus
+Since $n$ is fixed, we can redefine $B$ and so, in order to prove Theorem~\ref{thm:main4}, it suffices to count the number of $\sQ$ as above for which $0 < |5ab^2|, |25ad^2|, |16c^2| \le B$.
+In fact, since we seek a lower bound for this quantity, the sign of the coefficients of $\sQ$ is immaterial, thus, for $\mu(\cdot)$ the M{\"o}bius function,